NVADG VOLUNTEER CONTRACT

 Auditing the Classes: If you wish to audit the class, but are not able to become a volunteer and obtain an ID card, then you will not be required to get a background check.

 ID Card / Photos: When you have completed the application, required training, and passed the Background Check, you will receive a photo identification card.
 This card is the property of Butte County and must be returned immediately upon your resignation or dismissal.
 This identification card must be on your person at all times while you are volunteering during a disaster or drill.
 Your photo will be taken at the New Volunteer Training in January.
 This standard head shot will be used for your ID Badge and your profile after logging in to the NVADG Volunteer Page.
 NVADG requires you keep a standard head shot photo in your Volunteer profile at all times.
+Please do not change the photo in your profile.

 Insurance: You are expected to carry your own medical insurance and vehicle insurance for personally owned equipment used during a disaster.